llvm-doe-org/llvm-project/clang/README-OpenACC-design.md

 * *exp*|*imp* DA for a variable of incomplete type is an error.
   Notes:
-    * A private or device copy is assumed to be allocatable in each of these cases, but allocation is impossible for incomplete types.
+    * A private or device copy is assumed to be allocatable in each of these cases, but creating a new allocation or checking for a full existing allocation is impossible for incomplete types because the size is unknown.
     * It does not appear possible for any DA other than `copy`, `nomap`, or `shared` to be *imp* for a variable of incomplete type.